nking-1/Generativity/preprint.md

 Thanks to the increasingly polymathic capabilities of LLMs, which have been shown to achieve near-expert level in almost all domains of human knowledge, I was able to formulate \( $ \mathcal{I}_{\text{max}} $ \) by simply asking the right questions in the right context.
 I only needed algebra, calculus, and dimensional analysis to verify the consistency of the results.
 GPT-4o, in particular, excelled at symbolic reasoning, helping derive \( $ \mathcal{I}_{\text{max}} $ \) from first principles using thermodynamics, relativity, and quantum mechanics.
 At every step, it identified relevant equations from the appropriate domains and guided their substitution.
 Because my intuition about the form of \( $ \mathcal{I}_{\text{max}} \propto S \cdot \frac{\Delta S}{\Delta t} $ \) was correct, the derivation followed naturally.

 The ultimate test for \( $ \mathcal{I}_{\text{max}} $ \) lies in empirical evidence and rigorous analysis by academics.
 If this framework withstands scrutiny, it will be humbling to have contributed a foundational idea to science.
-However, if it does not hold, I hope it will remain an intellectual curiosity—one that teaches me something new, even in failure.
+However, if it does not hold, I hope it will remain an intellectual curiosity—one that teaches me something new, because research is a process.